-Printmaking can be messy and take up a lot of space, but with a little planning, you can easily print at home.
-Whether you store your equipment in boxes and print at the kitchen table or are lucky enough to have a craft room or art studio at home, these are our tips for setting up a home printmaking studio space.
+Printmaking can be messy and take up a lot of space, but with a little planning, you can easily print at home whether you store your equipment in boxes and print at the kitchen table or are lucky enough to have a craft room or art studio at home.

 Divide your printing space into four zones: